microsoft/azure-iot-developer-kit/docs/getting-started.md

 The script is in charge of installation for all needed tools and packages for you.

-VS Code for Arduino Extension relies on Arduino IDE to work.
-During Arduino IDE installation, you will be prompted to install relevant drivers:

-![][getting-started-driver]

-It normally takes a couple of minutes to finish all the installation depending on your Internet speed.
-Once installation finishes, you will see Visual Studio Code and Arduino shortcuts on your desktop.

-![][getting-started-icons]

 > Here is the list of tools and packages will be installed:
 > * Node.js - Runtime for the setup script and automated tasks
 > * Python and pip - For running Azure CLI 2.0